Major projects in the laboratory include:

 Stromal targets in cancer of companion animals

 Studies from a large number of laboratories, including our own, have revealed a critical role for the tumor stroma in controlling cancer behavior.
 As aggressive stromal signatures predict metastasis and survival in both murine breast cancer models and human patients, we predict these signatures may provide similar prognostic information in dogs and cats with mammary gland tumors.
-Mammary gland tumors, the most common malignancies in intact female dogs, represent a significant canine health problem.
-Two major obstacles limit our care of dogs with mammary carcinoma: 1) accurate identification of dogs at high-risk of local recurrence and/or metastasis and 2) effective therapies for at risk individuals.
+Mammary gland tumors, the most common malignancies in intact female dogs and the third most common in female cats, represent a significant canine health problem.
+Two major obstacles limit our care of dogs and cats with mammary carcinoma: 1) accurate identification of patients at high-risk of local recurrence and/or metastasis and 2) effective therapies for at risk individuals.

-- Identify stromal signatures that predict recurrence/clinical outcomes in dogs with mammary gland tumors to avoid over-treatment of low-risk patients as well as under-treatment of those that require early, aggressive intervention
+- Identify stromal signatures that predict recurrence/clinical outcomes in dogs and cats with mammary gland tumors to avoid over-treatment of low-risk patients as well as under-treatment of those that require early, aggressive intervention

 - Determine mechanisms driving formation of a tumor permissive stroma